micahkepe/radion/content/configuration/index.md

 ### Comments

-> [!NOTE]
-> Giscus comments assumes that you are hosting the blog site via GitHub Pages
+> **Note**: Giscus comments assumes that you are hosting the blog site via
-> and thus have access to GitHub Discussions.
+> GitHub Pages and thus have access to GitHub Discussions.

 First, follow the instructions at [giscus.app](https://giscus.app/).
 This includes installing the Giscus app and enabling discussions on the